lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 ## Jupyter Notebooks

-Jupyter notebooks are a great way for interactive computing in a web browser.
-They allow working with data cleaning and transformation, numerical simulation, statistical modeling, data visualization and machine learning.
+Jupyter notebooks allow to analyze data interactively using your web browser.
+One advantage of Jupyter is, that code, documentation and visualization can be included in a single notebook, so that it forms a unit.
+Jupyter notebooks can be used for many tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization and also machine learning.

-On ZIH system a [JupyterHub](../access/jupyterhub.md) is available, which can be used to run a Jupyter notebook on a node, as well using a GPU when needed.
+On ZIH systems, a [JupyterHub](../access/jupyterhub.md) is available, which can be used to run a Jupyter notebook on a node, using a GPU when needed.

 ## Parallel Computing with Python